What Type of Bonds Connect Deoxyribose Sugars to Phosphate Groups?

 Formation Process of the Phosphodiester Bond

 The formation of phosphodiester bonds occurs during DNA synthesis, both in replication and transcription.
 In DNA replication, enzymes called DNA polymerases catalyze the addition of new nucleotides to the growing DNA strand.
-Each new nucleotide is attached via its 5' phosphate group to the 3' hydroxyl group of the previous sugar.
+Which means each new nucleotide is attached via its 5' phosphate group to the 3' hydroxyl group of the previous sugar.
 The reaction involves the transfer of a phosphate group from the incoming nucleotide to the 3' hydroxyl of the existing chain, releasing pyrophosphate (two linked phosphate groups) as a byproduct.

 Role in DNA Structure and Function